k1nd0ne/MacOsSecurity/README.md

 ## Going further

-If you are a system administrator working in an organisation using MacOs machines I recommand reading this paper which is more appropriate for hardening Mac in organisations : http://newosxbook.com/files/moxii3/AppendixA.pdf
+If you are a system administrator working in an organisation using MacOs machines I recommend reading this paper which is more appropriate for hardening Mac in organisations : http://newosxbook.com/files/moxii3/AppendixA.pdf

 I recommend checking it as a simple user also if you want to learn more about what you can do to harden your system.